tbogdala/nanogpt-rusted/README.md

 the folders.
 In the above example, there's far more tokens available in the complete works of Shakespeare, so the total tokens in the dataset will be reduce to accomodate the ratio and the available Lovecraft text.

+Keep in mind that if you're using Project Gutenberg text files, make sure to remove the header **AND** footer they add before preparing the dataset.

 ## Training the model